 - Other organizations and individuals interested in protecting natural areas

-What do we gain by participating in a Cluster?
+What do we gain by participating in a 3C?

-Potential gains for groups participating in Clusters include:
+Potential gains for groups participating in 3Cs include:

 - Access to the volunteers, expertise, and resources of each member organization and group